EshbanTheLearner/thepersonalMSDS-v2/todayilearned.md

 ## Part - III (26 May 2021 - Continued)

+### Day 20 | June 14, 2022 | Monday

+**Today's Progress:** Today I continued with the **Complete Elasticsearch Masterclass with Logstash and Kibana** course by Imtiaz Ahmad on Udemy.

+- Document Management and Analyzers
+  - Distributed Execution of Requests
+    - Document Indexing
+  - Text Analysis for Indexing and Searching
+    - Analyzer
+    - Tokenizer
+    - Filter

 ### Day 19 | June 13, 2022 | Sunday

 **Today's Progress:** Today I continued with the **Complete Elasticsearch Masterclass with Logstash and Kibana** course by Imtiaz Ahmad on Udemy.